silverdragon727/xvDisplay/README.md

 xvDisplay
 =========

-An frontend of xvg project.
+The front-end implementation of the Project XVG.